 Auto-Owners, like Erie, is a regional carrier and is currently available in 26 states.
 The company offers three specialized teen discounts: good student, student away at school and teen driver monitoring discount.
 In addition to those discounts, you might save by paying in full, having another policy with Auto-Owners or signing up for a paperless policy.
 Auto-Owners also receives a low complaint index from the National Association of Insurance Commissioners (NAIC).
 A score of 1.00 indicates that the NAIC received an average number of complaints.
 Auto-Owners personal auto product has a score of 0.86, meaning the NAIC received fewer complaints about Auto-Owners than the industry baseline.

 Learn more: Auto-Owners Insurance review

 Geico is consistently one of the cheapest car insurance companies.
-Although its premiums are not the lowest for 18-year-olds on a national average basis, the company could provide competitive rates in your area.
+Although its premiums are not the lowest for 18-year-olds on a national-average basis, the company could provide competitive rates in your area.
 Geico is also known for offering a long list of discounts that might help you keep your premium down.
 You could save by having a car with certain vehicle safety features, being a good student and even wearing your seatbelt.

 Learn more: Geico Insurance review

 Country Financial may not be as familiar to you as some of the other companies on our list, but the company does offer average premiums that are far less than the national average cost of car insurance for 18-year-olds.
 Country Financial only sells insurance in 19 states, and if you are eligible for coverage, you may want to get a quote.
-The company offers good student discounts and driver training discounts, as well as more traditional discounts like safety features and defensive driver.
+The company offers a good student discount and driver training discount, as well as more traditional discounts like safety features and defensive driver.